 In general, Bank of America's account choices are slightly less expensive than the options at TD Bank.
 This is partly due to the $1 paper statement fee charged by TD Bank on most accounts, and although this fee is relatively simple to avoid, it is still a disadvantage for those who overlook the waiver condition.
 TD Bank's paper statement fee, along with its higher $3 ATM fee, make its basic checking accounts slightly more costly than similar options at Bank of America.

 TD Bank vs. Wells Fargo

-As far as personal accounts go, TD continues to hold the edge.
-Both banks are offering relatively strong sign-up bonuses, but TD requires much lower balances to waive the monthly fees, making its checking accounts a better deal in the long run.
-Students pay nothing at TD compared to $5 a month at Wells Fargo, and there's no separate Wells Fargo checking option for seniors comparable to TD 60 Plus Checking.
+As far as personal accounts go, TD Bank continues to hold the edge.
+TD Bank offers stronger sign-up bonuses and requires much lower balances to waive its monthly maintenance fees, making its checking accounts a better deal in the long run.
+Additionally, there's no separate Wells Fargo checking option for seniors comparable to TD 60 Plus Checking.

 TD Bank vs. PNC Bank